 Four expertise areas are crucial in setting up the right organizational support so that the company can not only aggregate and analyze data, but also act on the findings.

-IT expertise.
 This category includes employees with the knowledge and skills to aggregate data from sensors (including their location, type, and accuracy) and to store this information in various platforms (the cloud, on-site servers, off-site servers, the external cloud).
 IT also deploys and maintains the new systems, sensors, and software solutions.
+IT expertise.

-Domain expertise.
 Data analytics, by itself, can’t deliver the full range of impact and value without an understanding of how processes behave and how local plants are set up.
 Frequent interactions with local experts are essential to construct a useful optimization model.
 Process engineers can collaborate with data-analytics specialists to base models of outcomes (such as yield and energy use) on defined inputs and can use expert knowledge to solve problems throughout the process.
 Moreover, they can update value-driver trees and develop a solution database for future reference.
+Domain expertise.

-Advanced analytics.
 Data must also be structured by time, batch, combination of time, and batch and time delay, as well as cleaned to identify and visualize outliers and missing data.
 Analytics tools, such as value-driver trees, can help determine the critical parameters and cluster data by tag information—and they are flexible to reprogram.
 Employees—in particular, process engineers and operators—must be trained in the new technology and be able to work with it day by day and to act correctly on its recommendations.
+Advanced analytics.

-Change management.
 Transformation professionals define improvement measures, build optimizers for operators, and track performance and KPIs.
 Implementation efforts use dashboards and apps to visualize performance in real time, and automation embeds improvement measures in APC software.
 More often than not, surprising additional findings will emerge to challenge existing knowledge and dispositions.
 More real-time information ultimately changes how decisions are made and leads to an agile way of operating.
+Change management.

 Methodically progressing through the organization—process by process, opportunity by opportunity—will ensure both consistency and maximum impact.